Frequently Asked Questions

 8. What is the pre-anesthetic blood screening and why is it necessary?

-This is a blood test that is run a couple of days to 2 weeks prior to surgery.
+This is a blood test that is run the day of surgery.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.

 9. How long do the sutures stay in after my pet's surgery?